jonesandy/learning-goals/week3/week3.md

 By the end of the week I will be able to:

-1. Build a simple web app
+1. Build a simple web app :white_check_mark:
 2. Follow an effective debugging process for web applications
 3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
 4. Explain the MVC pattern

 ## Evidence

+1. Build a simple web app
+   Pairing done on [this](https://github.com/bibbycodes/battle) web app.
+   Pairing done on [this](https://github.com/Liatmoss/battle)web app.

 ## Daily Goals